reyemb/AISExplorer/README.md

 ## Next Steps

-Add filters to Area Function
+- Add filters to Area Function
+- Add Fallbacks if proxies has died
-Add docstrings to functions
+- Add docstrings to functions

 ## Changelog